 Of course, in human society, consensus and agreement are almost always necessary to make peace.
 They exist in modern western society as well.
-But in "old Europe", these elements were at the core of the system of order.
-Even in modern societies around the world today, there are more than a few regions where these are important elements for the management of the state.
+But in old Europe, these elements were at the core of the system of order.
+Even in modern societies around the world today, there are many regions in which these are important elements for the management of the state.
 But post-medieval Europe was different.
 Europe worked to overcome these elements in the drive to modernize, and eventually succeeded in constructing a modern system.
 This process of the "Europeanization" of Europe took place during the tension of the middle ages.
 The modernization of disputes (and its significance), which progressed in this continuous and discontinuous progress, must be examined elsewhere.